 We have also published prioritisation principles that explain our approach in deciding what is the most important work to do in the areas of consumer protection, competition law and economic regulation.

 The CAA is responsible for compliance and enforcement with the law providing rights to disabled passengers and passengers with reduced mobility.
-View the text of the legislation and “Interpretative guidelines” on application of the Regulation.
+View the “Interpretative guidelines” on application of the Regulation.
 The legislation is enacted in the UK through The Civil Aviation (Access to Air Travel for Disabled Persons and Persons with Reduced Mobility) Regulations 2014.

 The CAA has published guidance for airports on setting, publishing and monitoring Quality Standards under the Regulation.